Compute the eligible share within cutout cells in the overlap with shapes.

 Extrapolate the wind speed from a given height above ground to another.

-Extrapolation of the wind speed follows the logarithmic law as desribed in [1].
+Extrapolation of the wind speed can either use the “logarithmic” law as

 Parameters: